 In fact, Virgin takes the win on this, as in the future I suspect I’ll be spending some of my bar tab on these juices.

-This was actually my first time in the thermal spa onboard this or any ship.
+That might sound strange to spa lovers, but this was actually my first time in the thermal spa onboard this or any ship.
 I was excited to see why people go to thermal spas.
-That might sound strange to spa lovers, but this was all new to me.
-With this package, you get everything you get as if you paid for a three hour pass: a sauna, steam room, a small pool, a hot tub, two ice pools, a mud room, a salt room, and a an area (with beautiful views) that has heated hard surfaces you can lay down or sit on.
-I spent time in all of these except for the salt room, and I only dipped a finer into the ice pools - they're seriously cold.
+With this package, you get everything you get as if you paid for a three hour pass: a sauna, steam room, a small pool, a hot tub, two ice pools, a mud room, a salt room, and an area (with beautiful views) that has heated hard surfaces you can lie down or sit on.
+I spent time in all of these except for the salt room, and I only dipped a finger into the ice pools - they're seriously cold.
 The folks at the spa couldn't have been nicer, and I can absolutely see the appeal.
-In fact, while I don't know if this particular experience resonates with me, I can see coming back just to enjoy to area with the pool and warm surfaces, as it is such a pretty and tranquil space.
+In fact, while I don't know if this particular experience resonates with me, I can see coming back just to enjoy the area with the pool and warm surfaces, as it is such a pretty and tranquil space.